PokerStars Big Game: Season one "Loose Cannons"

 Week 4: Troy Howard.
 He is a music producer from Lansing, Michigan.
 Howard started playing poker with his friends.
 They started their own amateur league, where Troy has become a regular player.
 Busted by Rick Rahim.

 Week 5: Aaron Jensen.
 Jensen is a competitive poker player from Seattle, Washington.
 He has had a good amount of success at the poker table, where he has picked up five-digit winnings at several live events.
 Busted by Daniel Negreanu.

 Week 6: Andre Capella.
 He has been an amateur poker player for many years.
 He has placed in several events in places such as Reno and Lake Tahoe.
 Busted by Dani Stern.

 Weeks 7 and 8: Russell Harlow.
 Harlow is a delivery driver from Manchester, Connecticut, where he resides with his wife and three kids.
 He aspires to own his own farm one day, but for now he intends to use his twenty years of poker experience to provide for his family.
-Harlow became the first and only loose cannon to come back another week after ending Week 7 with a profit of $16,400, but was busted on the final day of Week 8.
-Busted by Barry Greenstein.
+Harlow became the first and only loose cannon to come back another week after ending Week 7 with a profit of $16,400, but was busted on the final day of Week 8 by Barry Greenstein.

 Week 9: Elizabeth Houston.
-Houston is an ex Ebay employee from Stony Plain, Alberta, Canada.
+Houston is a former eBay employee from Stony Plain, Alberta, Canada.
 She spends a lot of time in a casino perfecting her game, which she claimed to have learned from her hero, Doyle Brunson.
 Busted by Daniel Negreanu.